Kootu Recipe From Southern India

 - 1–2 Guntur red chilies, for spice

 - 1–2 strings fresh curry leaves

 - In a bowl or vessel, add the toor dal (pigeon pea lentils).
-Rinse and soak in water for 10-15 minutes.
-(Soaking the lentils make them cook more quickly.
-You can skip this step, if you prefer.)
+Rinse and soak in water for 10 to 15 minutes.
+(Soaking the lentils makes them cook more quickly.
+You can skip this step if you prefer.)

 - In a bowl, add 1 teaspoon of tamarind pulp and soak in little water.
 (Soaking makes the pulp soft.
 If you are using tamarind paste, skip this step.)
 Set aside.